-By 2030, it is anticipated that 50% of the population will be living in urban areas.
+By 2030, it is anticipated that 50% of the population will live in urban areas.
 India is one of the emerging economies, and there are many villages and underdeveloped regions in India.
-Like the metropolitan cities such as Mumbai, Pune, New Delhi, Kolkata, Bengaluru, etc., the government is making efforts to evolve the rural cities by developing improved infrastructural facilities, transport, healthcare, and more.
+Like metropolitan cities such as Mumbai, Pune, New Delhi, Kolkata, Bengaluru, etc., the government is trying to evolve the rural cities by developing improved infrastructure, transport, healthcare, and more.
 With these facilities comes the introduction of advanced technologies, and this idea of urbanization invites the need for EVs.

-The need to control the emission of ozone-depleting gases, reducing the import of fuel, and the ever-increasing cost of energy are other major driving factors of the EV market.
+The need to control the emission of ozone-depleting gases, reduce fuel imports, and the ever-increasing energy cost are other driving factors of the EV market.
 Around 98 cities have been nominated for the Smart City Mission 2015.
 It is an urban development program launched by the Government of India.
 Many cities under this mission have already embraced the use of these vehicles.
 The demand from these cities will spike in the years to come.

 Electric vehicles are expensive as compared to conventional transport options.
 This is because of the expensive, compact-sized lithium batteries they operate on.
-The cost of these batteries is almost equal to the fuel prices in India.
+These batteries are almost equal to the fuel prices in India.
 These high costs are also because of India's lack of lithium-ion battery manufacturing units.

-India is heavily dependent on imports for raw materials to make these batteries, and lithium and cobalt are the minerals India imports primarily from China.
+India heavily relies on imports for raw materials to make these batteries, and lithium and cobalt are the minerals India imports primarily from China.
 Moreover, many EV companies in India function with less than 50% localization.
-Hence, they cannot avail the benefits and subsidies under the FAME (Faster Manufacturing and Adoption of Hybrid and Electric Vehicles) phase two.
+Hence, they cannot avail themselves of the benefits and subsidies under the FAME (Faster Manufacturing and Adoption of Hybrid and Electric Vehicles) phase two.
 All these factors contribute to the increased prices of these vehicles, holding back the market.

 India is the second most populated country in the world.
 The Indian population is mainly dependent on petrol-based vehicles for transport.
 The rising need to curb the emission of petrol-depleting gases has caused the world to shift towards electric vehicle technologies.
 The Indian government has undertaken efforts to promote these vehicles operating on electric power.
 It has adopted specific schemes under the mission of promoting clean energy vehicles.
 It is under phase two of the FAME scheme launched in 2019.

-The state and the central government provide subsidies and incentives to the EV owners under this scheme.
-For example, an EV owner can avail an exemption of over INR 1 Lakh while paying off the loan to purchase the vehicles.
+The state and the central government provide subsidies and incentives to EV owners under this scheme.
+For example, an EV owner can avail of an exemption of over INR 1 Lakh while paying off the loan to purchase the vehicle.
 Both the two-wheeler and four-wheeler purchasers are benefited from this exemption.
-This has attracted the salary-earning individuals to become prospective customers.
+This has attracted salary-earning individuals to become prospective customers.

-Another way of market segmentation is by the power source, and it is divided into electric vehicles, plug-in electric vehicles, and hybrid electric vehicles.
+Another way of market segmentation is by the power source, divided into electric vehicles, plug-in electric vehicles, and hybrid electric vehicles.